WXRIW/Lyricify-App/README.md

 **Notes**
 1. <span id="ref1_en">Lyricify Mobile for iOS and iPadOS's coding has already been done, but for [some reasons](https://github.com/WXRIW/Lyricify-App/blob/main/docs/Lyricify%20Mobile/README.md#ios-%E7%89%88%E4%BB%80%E4%B9%88%E6%97%B6%E5%80%99%E8%83%BD%E6%9D%A5), it cannot be released, please be patient.</span>
 2. <span id="ref2_en">Lyricify 3 currently supports Spotify, iTunes, Music Center, QQ Music, Netease Cloud Music, YesPlayMusic, we suggest all Spotify users to use Lyricify 4, instead of Lyricify 3.</span>
-3. <span id="ref3_en">User guide documents are in Simplified Chinese, use a translator if you don't understand Chinese.</span>
+3. <span id="ref3_en">User guide documents are in Simplified Chinese, use a translator if you don't speak Chinese.</span>

 ## Lyricify 4